PequalsNP-team/pequalsnp-team.github.io/_posts/2018-08-04-analisys_telegram_passport.md

 Since the Telegram Passport came out, I tried to analyze its protocol to understand whether the encryption of users' data was strong and properly implemented.

+***UPDATE: It seems that the Telegram Passport specification is written "superficially" and I assumed the data was right-padded.
+It's left-padded instead, so the content of this post is based on a wrong interpretation of them.
+This attack doesn't apply to Telegram Passport.***

 The specification describes a centralized encrypted storage where "users can upload their documents once, then instantly share their data with services that require real-world ID (finance, ICOs, etc.)".
 If you want to read the full specification you can check [Telegram's documentation](https://core.telegram.org/passport).

 This blog post will focus on the custom padding, designed by Telegram, used together with AES-CBC, and how it can be abused.
 This flow is used when the Telegram client shares the user document with the third-party service.